 The System shall be designed to withstand wind action loads in accordance with BS EN 1991-1-4.
-Account shall be taken of the location, shape and size of the building.
-The average yearly wind load action data for the site location shall be collated and used to calculate the required design wind resistance (positive and negative) of a given support spacing and fixing pattern.
-Special consideration shall be given to locations with high wind-load pressure coefficients, as extra fixings may be required.
+Account must be taken of the location, shape and size of the building.
+The average annual wind-load action data for the site location must be collated and used to calculate the required design wind resistance (positive and negative) of a given support spacing and fixing pattern.
+Special consideration should be given to locations with high wind-load pressure coefficients, as extra fixings may be required.